• Nigel Patrick Melville, Ph.D. MS ECE

 Going beyond to make a difference

-Delivered Keynote Address at the Munich Summer Institute, entitled " Advancing Environmental Sustainability in the Fourth Industrial Revolution," May 2023.
+Keynote Address at the Munich Summer Institute, entitled " Advancing Environmental Sustainability in the Fourth Industrial Revolution," May 2023.

 Invited expert speaker on Ross Business & Society Podcast entitled "The Rise of AI," hosted by Jeff Karoub, April 2023.